Readers, please email me your questions. I will do my best to answer them.

 Q: What is your favorite childhood memory?

 A: My grandparents lived in my house when I was growing up.
-I loved that because I could be close to them and know them.
+I loved that because we could be close and get to know each other.
 Before I started school, my grandmother always found fun ways to entertain my twin and me on rainy days.
 Often, she would gather us around the dining room china cabinet, open the glass door, and tell us stories about her dishes—where she got them, the scenes on them, and which relatives ate from them.
 Then, we would go to the kitchen and make cinnamon rolls from scratch and put them on one of those fancy “company” dishes from the cabinet—after sampling a few of the treats, or course.
-And I can’t leave out my grandfather, who could blow and link cigar smoke rings on command from his overstuffed living room chair.
+And I can’t leave out my grandfather, who could blow and link cigar smoke rings in the air on command from his overstuffed living room chair.

 Q: What was your favorite subject in school?